Sopsy/NorthBoard/README.md

 - PHP5 (exact version unknown.
 Should work with the newest versions from the most popular repositories.)
 - Mysql5 server
 - The following PHP libraries: mysql, curl, imagick, gd, geoip
+- ImageMagick for image conversions and resizing

+Optional:
+- PHP-APC for upload progress (Please note that the current version of PHP-APC segfaults (=crashes) on PHP5.4+!)
+- tmpfs (/dev/shm) for faster file caching, other option is tmp/ -folder in installation root.
-- GifSicle for gif resizing
+- GifSicle for gif resizing and animated gif support
 - PNGCrush and OptiPNG for png optimization
 - MP4Box for mp4 streaming support
-- ImageMagick for image conversions
-- tmpfs (/dev/shm) might be required too.
-Try to enable it if you only see a white page.

-Optional:
-- PHP-APC for upload progress (Please note that the current version of PHP-APC segfaults (=crashes) on PHP5.4+!)

 INSTALLATION
 ============